|

 Berger (Contributor), Robert

-Roper (Illustrator) A collection of bizarre facts about
+Roper (Illustrator) A collection of bizarre facts about natural disasters

-earthquakes, volcanoes, lightning strikes, and the sinking of the Titanic.
+strikes, and the sinking of the Titanic.
+A fun book for children that like

-price makes it a great birthday or holiday gift.
+science and weather- the low price makes it a great birthday or holiday gift.

 Availability: This title usually ships in 1-2 business days.